BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 251-300.md

-them as this methodical list, step by step instructions, but try to understand their nature: What is correct recollection; What are the correct investigations of phenomena; What is the correct effort; What is *samādhi* as an enlightenment factor? and so on, then you can eventually start to develop them.
+them as this methodical list, step by step instructions, but try to understand their nature: What is correct recollection; What are the correct investigations of phenomena; What is the correct effort; What is
+<span lang="pi">*samādhi*</span> as an enlightenment factor? and so on,
+then you can eventually start to develop them.

 There are many things that you need to develop beforehand.
 All of that you can infer from reading the Sutta.
 So, have you developed all these